dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 |setup1|

 Next open a file explorer window and navigate to the folder where you have downloaded the file.
-At this stage we would recomment you move the zip file to a sensible location with a short and simple file structure. e.g. in this example we have moved the downloaded zip file to c:\workspace.
-Right-click on the file named mgci-docs-MGCI_DML.zip and click on 7-ZIP >> Extract here
+At this stage we would recommend you move the zip file to a sensible location with a short and simple file structure. e.g. in this example we have moved the downloaded zip file to c:\\workspace.
+Right-click on the file named **mgci-docs-MGCI_DML.zip** and click on **7-ZIP >> Extract here**

 |setup2|

 Once unzipped you should see a folder of the same name (mgci-docs-MGCI_DML).
-Navigate inslide this folder and you should see the following file structure and a zip file called SDG15_4_2_beta.zip.
+Navigate inside this folder and you should see the following file structure and a zip file called **SDG15_4_2_beta.zip**.

 |setup2b|

-Right-click on SDG15_4_2_beta.zip and clcik on 7-ZIP >> Extract file .
+Right-click on **SDG15_4_2_beta.zip** and click on **7-ZIP >> Extract file**.
 Note we are clicking on extract files this time and not extract here as we want to make some modifications to the path we are unzipping to.

 |setup3|